wmorgan/dcos-docs/1.7/overview/concepts.md

 ---
-post_title: Concepts
+post_title: The Concepts of DC/OS
-post_excerpt: ""
-layout: docs.jade
+nav_title: Concepts
 ---
-This page contains terms and definitions for the Mesosphere DC/OS.
+This page contains terms and definitions for DC/OS.

 # Admin router